California regulators investigating worker safety at Tesla

 Tesla officials say the center incorrectly counted injuries that occurred away from the factory in Fremont, which is 40 miles (64 kilometers) south of San Francisco.
 The automaker says the reporting also relied on unspecified inaccurate information.

-Tesla said Friday that takes all worker injuries seriously and is cooperating with the investigations.
+Tesla said Friday that it takes all worker injuries seriously and is cooperating with the investigations.

 Comments